m.Stock by Mirae AssetOpen an Account

 With this, you must now be aware of the meaning of SME IPO, its various features and the kind of impact it has left.
 The number of SMEs going for IPOs has been steadily on the rise, with the momentum likely to hold steady in the future.

 If you have any plans of investing in SME IPOs, make sure to first open an m.
 Stock trading and Demat account.
-With m.Stock, you get to enjoy zero brokerage trades for life across multiple segments.
+With m.Stock, you get to enjoy zero brokerage trades equity delivery, mutual fund and IPOs.
 That’s not all. m.Stock also offers a robust, stable and fast platform that allows you to apply for IPOs with just a single click.

 An SME IPO is slightly riskier than the average mainboard IPO.
 This is due to the lack of information on the business fundamentals and track record of management and performance.
 However, there are a few IPOs of SMEs that have performed well in the long term.
 Ultimately, factors like the company’s fundamentals, corporate governance practices and market sentiment, among others are what determine whether an SME IPO is a good investment or not.